-- Humanities/Fine Arts Gen. Ed. course for A.A., A.A.
-Teacher Preparation, and A S - Humanities/Fine Arts Gen. Ed. course for A.A.S. and A.G.E.
+Humanities/Fine Arts Gen. Ed. course for A.A., A.A.
+Teacher Preparation, and A.S.

 ENG-231 American Literature I 3 (3-0) Fall Spring

 This course covers selected works in American literature from its beginnings to 1865.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to analyze and interpret literary works in their historical and cultural contexts.
 (2014 FA) This course has been approved to satisfy the following requirement(s):